 At the hotel: After check in, and settling into the room, I eventually swing by the desk and introduce myself and thank them for any help they have given me.
 This is also a great time to discuss any other activities or reservations you might be thinking of.
 If you haven’t been in touch prior to arrival, the earlier you speak to the concierge and ask for requests the better the possibility of getting what you want.
 The concierge can be a miracle worker but giving him a running start is always helpful.

 Departure: At the same time I am doing the check out I make a quick stop at the Concierge desk to say “Thank you” and to express how much I appreciated their help.
 This is also when I leave a tip.
 I realise tipping is tricky business, but base your tip on how much the concierge team has done for you and the length of your stay.
 It is discretionary and do take things into consideration like the location.
-For a city hotel I will tip around 20 Euros for a weekend stay of 3 nights where they booked tables for all or most of those days.
-If they arranged airport transport, called taxis on a regular basis, and got tickets to somewhere that might go up to 30, and 40+ Euro if on top of all that they got the ungettable get or arranged something special during my stay.
+For a city hotel I will tip at least 20+ Euros for a weekend stay of 3 nights where they booked tables for all or most of those days.
+If they arranged airport transport, called taxis on a regular basis, and got tickets to somewhere that might go up to 40+ Euro.
+I am generous with my tipping so the numbers I am quoting here are a minimum, but again, it is entirely up to you as I believe tipping is voluntary.
+If on top of all that the Concierge got the ungettable get or arranged something special during your stay I would definitely tip and generously as they went above and beyond.
 Again it is totally up to you and your comfort zone, or whatever your relationship was with the concierge during your stay.
 Do keep in mind though that if you ever plan to go back, a small something is appreciated.
 In saying all that, I also do not feel a need to tip if say they just got me one table booking for one night during my stay, or just got a local map from them, and barely used them.
 Obviously if I stayed longer and they do more I will give more.